 During the year 2020/21, we received a budget of £364.5 million which we used to plan and purchase a range of health services including those provided in hospitals, out in the community and for GP (primary care) services for our population of around 190,000 patients.

 We have made significant progress to become One Commissioning Organisation with Bury Council, bringing together our commissioning functions to create the right environment to plan care and make decisions together to improve services, reduce inequalities and support people to remain well for longer.

-CCGs have clinicians taking the lead on making decisions about local health services and we are committed to giving local health professionals the freedom to respond, innovate and develop services in a way that best meets the needs of local people.
+CCGs have clinicians taking the lead on making decisions about local health services.
+We are committed to giving local health professionals the freedom to respond, innovate and develop services in a way that best meets local needs.

 Our GP practices, known as our ‘Member Practices’, work with us to achieve a healthier Bury by commissioning services that meet local needs.